-Most of the Inhabitants are a free fort of People that remov'd hither from France, and brought with 'em but little Money to set up withal: The rest are those who were Soldiers about thirty or forty years ago, at which time the Regiment of Carignan was broke, and they exchang'd a Military Post, for the Trade of Agriculture.
-Neither the one nor the other pay'd any thing for the grounds they pofsels, no more than the Officers of these Troops, who mark'd out to themselves, certain portions of unmanur'd and woody Lands; for this vast Continent is nothing elfe than one continued Forrest, The Governours General allow'd the Officers three or four Leagues of ground in front, with as much depth as they pleas'd; and at the same time the Officers gave the Soldiers as much ground as they pleas'd, upon the condition of the payment of a Crown per Arpent, by way of Fief.
+Most of the Inhabitants are a free fort of People that removed hither from France, and brought with em but little Money to set up withal: The rest are those who were Soldiers about thirty or forty Years ago, at which time the Regiment of Carignan was broke, and they exchanged a Military Post, for the Trade of Agriculture.
+Neither the one nor the other pay'd any thing for the Grounds they possess, no more than the Officers of these Troops, who mark'd out to themselves, certain Portions of unmanur'd and woody Lands; for this vast Continent is nothing else than one continued Forest.
+The Governors General allow'd the Officers three or four Leagues of Ground in Front, with as much Depth as they pleas'd; and at the same Time the Officers gave the Soldiers as much Ground as they pleas'd, upon the Condition of the Payment of a Crown per Arpent, by way of Fief.